E. Gordon Gee: West Virginia University

 On December 5, 2013, West Virginia University announced that Gee would become its interim president until the search for a permanent president concluded.
-Following an endorsement by the West Virginia University presidential search committee--which included Gee as an advisor and non-voting member--on February 28, 2014, on March 3, the WVU Board of Governors at WVU dropped the "interim" tag from Gee's title and named him WVU's 24th permanent president.
+Following an endorsement by the West Virginia University presidential search committee on February 28, 2014, on March 3, the WVU Board of Governors at WVU dropped the "interim" tag from Gee's title and named him WVU's 24th permanent president.
 In August 2023, Gee announced a plan to shutter 10% of the university's majors, eliminate all language teaching, and fire 16% of its faculty, to address a budget crunch caused largely by the ill-fated expansion program that he previously pushed.

 On September 6, 2023, the Faculty Assembly of the university passed a symbolic vote of no confidence resolution against Gee, citing his plans to cut faculty and majors.
 Similarly, in December 2023, the University Assembly published a no confidence vote against Gee, by a vote of 797 to 100.

 Gee left the presidency following his contract's expiration in June 2025.